-The general statutory disclosures of the Directors are as Name of Director to Re-elected Name of Director to be Appointed ows: Mr Henry Ngo Mr Ding Chek Leh (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No No (C) Whether there is any unsatisfied judgment against him?
+The general statutory disclosures of the Directors Name of Director to Re-elected are as follows: Mr Lim Chee San Mr Tan Soon Liang (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
+No Yes.
+Mr Tan was a non-executive director of T10 Lifestyle Concepts Pte Ltd ("T10") from April 2011 to November 2015, a company incorporated in Singapore.
+He was a non-executive nominee director on the board of directors of T10, representing the interests of Ti Investment Holdings Pte.
+Ltd., which had a 60% shareholding in T10.
+During the period of his directorship in T10, he was not involved in the daily business operations nor financial management of T10.
+On 12 November 2015, T10 was dissolved pursuant to a compulsory winding up application. (c) Whether there is any unsatisfied judgment against him?
 No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No No (e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
 No No